Depression – Treatment in Adelaide

-Depression, in Adelaide and around the world, is being successfully treated by clinical psychologists.
-Whether you ‘fit’ the depression diagnosis or not, if you are feeling so down that you think something needs to be done, that is enough to see a psychologist.
+Depression, in Adelaide and around the world, is being successfully treated with psychological interventions.
+Whether you ‘fit’ the diagnosis or not, if you are feeling so down that you think something needs to be done, that is enough to justify seeing a psychologist.

 We offer treatment programs for clients with major, mild, or persistent depression, as well as bipolar disorder.
-Psychological treatment methods give a high chance of long-term successful results for reducing depression.
+Psychological treatment methods give a high chance of long-term success in reducing symptoms.
 Some depressed people may also experience high anxiety or panic attacks along with their depressive symptoms.
-Happily, anxiety and panic attacks are also highly treatable.
+Happily, anxiety and panic attacks are also highly treatable, and treatment for these issues can be incorporated into therapy for depression.

 Depression and Low Mood